PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 19 Recap.md

 | Lox     | y          |
 | Nyx     | y          |
 **How were the PC's handled for those not in attendance?**
-Bjorn's & Forge's PC kinda phased into the background for the session, I didn't have a good excuse for them being gone.
+Bjorn faded into the background.
+Forge went off with Aeren and Baelin to safely escort them to Shavalant.

 ## To-do for next session
 * Need to have an answer ready for if Forge has a crystal in him like the one Geralt has.